shubho738/harmony-heaven/README.md

 ### Responsive Design
 - **Mobile-First Approach:** Designed to be responsive from the ground up, ensuring a seamless experience across devices of all sizes.

+### Performance Optimization

+- **Fast and Responsive:** Leverages React Server Components for server-side data fetching, ensuring fast and responsive performance.
+The React code is optimized for performance.

 ### React Component-Based Architecture
 - **Reusable Components:** Components are designed to be modular and reusable, promoting a consistent look and feel throughout the application.
 Effort has been dedicated to make the UI as reusable as possible.